 - Preening habits.

-- Place in the food chain.
+- Position in the food chain.

 Remember this when brushing, cuddling, scratching, or rubbing a parrot.